-Although the video it’s not new (it was released shortly after the episode took place) the Israeli Defense Forces have recently released more detail about it.
+Although the video is not new (it was released shortly after the episode took place) the Israeli Defense Forces have recently released more details about it.

 In October 2011, an Israeli Air Force F-15D fighter jet with an experienced pilot and navigator on board, taking off from Tel Nof airbase in central Israel, suffered a series of birdstrikes with a flock of pelicans.